arosenfeld/immunedb/docs/pipeline.rst

     subjectDEF_blood.fasta
     subjectXYZ_liver.fasta

-AIRRDB needs some metadata about each of the FASTA files to process it.
+ImmuneDB needs some metadata about each of the FASTA files to process it.
 Specifically, it **requires** the following information (the maximum number of characters, when applicable, is shown in parenthesis):